-The Independent School for the City is based in Rotterdam, the Netherlands.
-It is a one-year educational program for post-graduate level students from all over the world, in the field of design, planning, sociology, architectural history et cetera.
-The school is an initiative of Crimson Historians and Urbanists and ZUS (Zones Urbaines Sensibles).
-It is rooted in Crimson's and ZUS' practice of combining a critical and activist approach to the city with effecting real change through architectural and planning projects.
-It is founded on a strong belief in an incremental instead of a tabula rasa approach to city planning which blurs the lines between critique and practice on the one hand, and research and policy on the other.
+The Independent School for the City is a post-graduate educational platform based in Rotterdam, the Netherlands.
+The school is an initiative of Crimson Historians and Urbanists and ZUS (Zones Urbaines Sensibles) and is rooted in their practices of combining a critical and activist approach to the city with effecting real change through architectural and planning projects.
+The independent school for the City is founded on a strong belief in an incremental instead of a tabula rasa approach to city planning which blurs the lines between critique and practice on the one hand, and research and policy on the other.

 Independent School for the City is supported by the Municipality of Rotterdam, Creative Industries Fund NL, Job Dura Fund.